erentechlabs/compilemymind/content/posts/spring-boot-layered-architecture/index.md

 ---

-## @Controller
+## Controller

-`@Controller` is the layer that handles incoming HTTP requests.
+`Controller` is the layer that handles incoming HTTP requests.
 It listens to what the client asks for and directs the request to the appropriate handler.
 When building REST APIs, we usually use `@RestController` which automatically returns JSON or XML responses.

 We handle HTTP requests using `@RequestMapping` or its shortcuts like `@GetMapping`, `@PostMapping`, `@PutMapping`, and `@DeleteMapping`.